Installing the z/OS Build via Convenience Build (PAX file)

 Step 5: Install the MVS data sets

-After you extract the Zowe convenience build, you can run the zwe install
+After you extract the Zowe convenience build, run the zwe install

 command to install MVS data sets.